Pennsylvania Long-Term Care Insurance Benefits

 - Caregiver Portal Access (with Participant approval)

 PA Health & Wellness provides limited dental benefits for Participants through dentists within the PA Health & Wellness network for services.
-PA Health & Wellness covers the following services for Participants age 20 and younger:
+PA Health & Wellness covers the following services for Participants age 21 and older:

 - All medically necessary dental services.